dywsy21/latex-preview/README.md

 # LaTeX Previewer

+**This is a fork of [LaTeX Previewer](https://marketplace.visualstudio.com/items?itemName=mjpvs.latex-previewer), resolving the issue of whitespaces not allowed in your latex file path, and thus only working on windows because the solution is adding double quotes to the filepath.**

 LaTeX Previewer is a VS Code extension that generates a typeset document from your LaTeX source and renders it directly to the canvas of a VS Code webview.

 ![image](./media/lp.gif)